andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/custom-uitableviewcell-text-input-swift.md

     }
 }</pre>

 Lines 9 and 11 are of most importance.
-Notice that I&#8217;m dequeueing a TextInputCell, which is what I set the reuse identifier of my cell to be.
-I&#8217;m also casting the dequeued cell as a TextInputTableViewCell so that it can be configured (line 11)
+Notice that I'm dequeueing a TextInputCell, which is what I set the reuse identifier of my cell to be.
+I'm also casting the dequeued cell as a TextInputTableViewCell so that it can be configured (line 11)

 <a name="run-in-simulator" class="jump-target"></a>